Server Install - Docker Image

 Standard Security Install Ignore Warning

-If you are running the Standard Security mode with the server and node on the same system, you can ignore this warning about the node config file present.
+If running in the Standard Security mode, with the server and node on the same system, the warning about the node config file present can be ignored.

 Check Containers are Running